Table of Contents

 Causes of Beau’s Lines

-While Beau’s Lines are completely harmless and there is nothing to worry about, let’s examine the underlying causes.
+While Beau’s Lines are harmless and nothing to worry about, let’s examine the underlying causes.
 (3)

 1. Injury

-Apart from this, the other causes of Beau lines could be extreme cold or hot weather, or even fever.
-In such cases, from the Beau’s line, it is possible to measure the time since new nail cells were not produced.
+The other causes of Beau lines could be extreme cold, hot weather, or even fever.
+In such cases, from the Beau’s Line, it is possible to measure the time since new nail cells were not produced.
 The nail grows at a rate of 0.1 mm per day.
-Depending on how far Beau’s line is from the cuticle, it is possible to calculate the number of days since new nail cells were produced.
+Depending on how far Beau’s Line is from the cuticle, it is possible to calculate the number of days since new nail cells were produced.

 3. Zinc Deficiency

-Zinc deficiency could also be a major reason that could cause Beau’s lines (4).
+Zinc deficiency could also be a significant reason for Beau’s lines (4).
 Include food that contains zinc, proteins, and other nutrients in your diet when your nails slowly start developing fine lines.
-Also, if they occur in all your nails, do not brush it out as something that can be covered with nail polish or try to heal it using any nail cream.
-Ridges along all the nails point to some systemic disorder like heart trouble, measles, extreme fevers, or side effect to some drug.
-If highly neglected, it may also end up causing extreme brittle nails that tend to break easily.
+Also, if they occur in all your nails, do not brush them out as something that can be covered with nail polish, or try to heal them using any nail cream.
+Ridges along all the nails point to some systemic disorders like heart trouble, measles, extreme fevers, or side effects of some drugs.
+If highly neglected, it may also end up causing fierce, brittle nails that tend to break easily.

 Some vegetables that contain zinc are lentil sprouts, spinach, green peas, mushrooms, lima beans, broccoli, okra, and sweet corn.